|LabVIEW 2015 Help|

 |Single-point access to I/O channels that share a common update rate||Scanned|

-Use Direct access for single-point local I/O channels with rates asynchronous to the scan period.
-Direct access bypasses the scan engine memory map and communicates directly with the I/O device driver to perform blocking I/O reads and writes, as shown in the following figure.
+Use direct access to read or write single-point local I/O channels asynchronously to the scan period.
+You can use direct access when the application needs to write a value as soon as possible.
+Direct access bypasses the scan engine memory map and communicates directly with the I/O device driver to perform non-blocking I/O reads and writes, as shown in the following figure: